Skip to main content

 note

-When you want to apply a transformation action to all jobs in a pipeline, you must define the relevant parameter at the project level, i.e., in the pipelines/includes/config/variables.yml file.
+When applying a transformation action to all jobs in a pipeline, you must define the relevant parameter at the project level, i.e., in the pipelines/includes/config/variables.yml file.
 If you set the parameter in the job definition, it will only apply to the specific job.

 ParameterRequired/DefaultDescription